KILTprotocol/docs/docs/sdk/1-workshop/03-attester/01-account.md

 import Index from '!!raw-loader!../../../../code-examples/workshop/attester/index-1.js';
 import GetAccount from '!!raw-loader!../../../../code-examples/workshop/attester/getAccount.js';

-Now we'll create our `Attester` account.
+After you have [setup the project structure](./) in the last step, we'll create our <span class="label-role attester">attester</span> account.
 In KILT, there is an account which is an object that interacts with the blockchain.
 An accounts contains multiple properties.
 One of them is the `address`: it's the entity's unique and public on-chain identifier, that is used to pay fees and deposits.
+All we need to create an account is a mnemonic.

 :::info KILT Account